Jefimenko Made Easy: Electromagnetic Fields through Retardation: Discussion

 \section{Discussion}

-Jefimenko's electrodynamics textbook is a good complement to other electrodynamics textbooks.
-The fact that the results regarding the electric and magnetic fields are the same gives us confidence that they are what Maxwell's Equations mean to lead to.
+Jefimenko's electrodynamics textbook is a complement to other electrodynamics textbooks.
+The fact that the results regarding the electric and magnetic fields are the same gives us confidence that they are what Maxwell's Equations mean to lead to, and reinforces our confidence in the notion that Maxwell's Equations, being instantenous, are compatible with the idea of retardation and special relativity.

-As we move forward, we shall remind ourselves of the spectacular result that the electric and magnetic fields of a point charge moving in constant velocity obtained from retardation coincide with those obtained from special relativity.